Geethen/geeforec.github.io/content/post/practical-5.md

 **Practical 5 Exercise**

 Repeat this practical but use an alternative country as a region of interest for Part A and use three alternative Protected Areas for Part B.

-Send your completed script to **email**
+Send your completed script to **email.**

+Do you have any feedback for this practical?
+Please complete this quick (2-5 min) survey [here](https://forms.gle/hT11ReQpvG2oLDxF7).